From Device to Dynamics: An Iterative Architectural Framework for High-Performance Single-Photon Detection at Room Temperature: Discussion

 \subsubsection{Theoretical Completeness}

-\qquad The theoretical framework established in Section \ref{sec:Theory} remains an area for deeper exploration.
-While the numerical designs presented in Section \ref{sec:Experiments} are sufficient for guiding physical implementation, a complete theoretical study of the dynamic system in Eq.\eqref{DynamicSystem} remains of fundamental academic interest.
-Future work should focus on rigorously deducing the exact convergence conditions, calculating the precise steady-state point, and identifying the minimum initial performance criteria required.
-Given the inherent mathematical difficulty of this non-linear and time-variant system, and the fact that numerical designs already suffice for practical implementations, such specialized theoretical investigations are deferred to future work.
+The theoretical framework established in Section \ref{sec:Theory} remains an area for deeper exploration.
+While the Monte Carlo analysis and numerical simulations presented in Section \ref{sec:Experiments} are sufficient for convergence demonstration and physical implementation guidance, a complete theoretical study of the dynamic system in Eq.\eqref{DynamicSystem} remains of fundamental academic interest.
+Future work should focus on rigorously deducing the exact convergence conditions and calculating the precise steady-state point from a more theoretical perspective.
+Given the inherent complexity of this non-linear and time-variant system, and the fact that numerical designs already suffice for practical implementations, such specialized theoretical investigations are deferred to future work.